postmanlabs/newman/MIGRATION.md

 ### General overview of features

-0. Newman collection runs now happen with the `run` command.
+1. Newman collection runs now happen with the `run` command.
 See sections below for more examples.
-1. More informative terminal output with colourful details of what went wrong, and most importantly, where it went wrong.
+2. More informative terminal output with colourful details of what went wrong, and most importantly, where it went wrong.
-2. Ability to load environment, globals, collections as well as iteration data from urls.
+3. Ability to load environment, globals, collections as well as iteration data from urls.
-3. Friendlier usage as a library.
+4. Friendlier usage as a library.
 A lot of use-cases depend on the use of Newman as a Node library, and v3.0 is written with a library-first mindset.
-4. Internally things (by things, we usually mean code) have been better organised to allow faster implementation of features.
+5. Internally things (by things, we usually mean code) have been better organised to allow faster implementation of features.

-### Todo

-It is still a work in progress, so there are a few features that are pending
-implementation:

-1. Make generic and uncaught exceptions more readable in CLI

 ### Changes since v2.x